 Underwriters for mortgage loans make sure that any applicants meet all the necessary requirements, and then deny or approve any loan.
 The underwriter will also review the appraisal of a property to make sure that it is up-to-date and accurately reflects the loan amount.

-The underwriters for mortgage loans have the final approval for any mortgage loan.
+They have the final approval for any mortgage loan.
 Mortgage loans that are denied may have access to an appeal process, but underwriting decisions are only overturned when there is substantial support for an error in the original assessment.

 Underwriters for insurance contracts review any applications for coverage plans, and then reject or accept the applicant based on a standard system of risk analysis.
 Insurance brokers and other relevant insurance entities will submit the applications for insurance coverage for their clients, and then the underwriters review and choose whether or not to offer coverage.